 - (c) Visiting hours will be established by the Facility Head and approved by the Region Director.
-Facilities that conduct visitation by appointment should designate at least some appointment times over the weekend period for visitors who can not come to visitation during the week. - (d) Facilities with special control requirements may develop visiting periods and other visiting procedures to establish secure operations and proper supervision of the visiting area.
+Facilities that conduct visitation by appointment should designate at least some appointment times over the weekend period for visitors who cannot come to visitation during the week.
+Driving directions to the facility and public transportation accessibility information will be included in the information provided to offenders upon their admittance to the facility. - (d) Facilities with special control requirements may develop visiting periods and other visiting procedures to establish secure operations and proper supervision of the visiting area.
 Visitation will not occur on holidays unless special visits are approved by the Facility Head.
 Regular visitation periods may be modified to meet unusual security or operational considerations or special visits.
 Under routine visiting circumstances, general population offender movement will not be restricted during visiting periods except from the visiting area.
 Offenders who pose a disruption to visitation may have their movements restricted.
 In the event that offender disturbances reoccur, appropriate restrictions on general offender movement may be imposed at the facility where the disturbances occur, subject to approval by the Region Director. - (e) Food and beverages.
 Facility Heads at minimum-security facilities have the discretion to allow visitors to bring foodstuff and picnic baskets for visitation that is conducted in outside visiting areas.
 Foodstuff and picnic lunches will not be authorized at medium or close security facilities.
 Visitors will not be allowed to bring beverages into any visiting area at any prison.
 Vending machines are authorized in any visiting area at the discretion of the Facility Head. - (f) Offender Funds.
 Visitors are prohibited from giving money in any form, including but not limited to, cash (including coins and currency), checks, or money orders to offenders.
 All deposits to the offender trust fund account shall be made through the JPAY system.
 All deposits to an offender's trust fund account must be received from an approved visitor only. - (g) Visiting Areas and Supervision of Visits.
 The Facility Head shall choose the visiting area at each facility.
-The area chosen should be as comfortable and pleasant as security requirements permit.
+The area chosen should be as comfortable and pleasant as security requirements permit and shall be accessible according to Americans with Disabilities Act (ADA) standards.
+No visitor shall be discriminated against because of a disability.
 An officer shall be present in the visiting area at all times to supervise visits and ensure institution safety.
 Before and after every visiting period within the confines of a facility, a search of the room or area where the visits are held will be made to assure that no contraband has been concealed in or under any structure, equipment and furniture.